-Your child can develop symptoms of Erb’s palsy if a doctor pulled or otherwise damaged their neck or shoulder during birth.
-If you notice your child contending with these symptoms, you can bring a liable party to court.
-Our Erb’s palsy attorneys in Pennsylvania can help you submit the documents needed to fight for compensation for your losses.
+Your child could develop symptoms of Erb’s palsy if a doctor pulled or damaged their neck or shoulder during birth.
+If you notice your child has symptoms of Erb’s palsy, you can take your doctor and hospital to court.
+Our birth injury lawyers in Pennsylvania can help you submit the documents needed to fight for compensation for your losses.

 For a free legal consultation with Pennsylvania Erb’s Palsy lawyer, call 1-800-222-9529